 Current research shows that while each of these categories individually affects learning, no single factor acts independently.
 The report promotes the need to understand how these factors affect learning in various combinations to advance personalization approaches, materials and products that can be effective for students in all situations.

-To address this need, the paper also outlines the work Digital Promise Global is leading to develop Learner Positioning Systems™ that build on the emerging research on both the variability of the learner population and technology enhanced innovation.
+To address this need, the paper also outlines the work Digital Promise Global is leading to develop the Learner Variability Project that builds on the emerging research on both the variability of the learner population and technology enhanced innovation.

 To learn more, get your copy of the report.